 You may also like

-Dr. Colpan and his graduate students have attended several conferences in 2019 to present their research works.
-The papers presented so far […]
+Dr. Colpan and his graduate students attended several conferences in 2018 to present their research works.
+The papers presented in these conferences […]